Mary Sutton, BSN, RN, CSN-NJ

 - Headache and/or irritability

-Please consider the health of your child and that of the entire school as you make your decision to send your child to school.
-One sick child can expose an entire classroom of students to infection.
+Please consider the health of your child and that of the entire school when sending your child to school.
+One sick child can expose an entire classroom of students and staff to infection.

 Cold and Flu Season